-America is home to a small number of dangerous snake breeds.
-Backyards play host to many types of snakes, and the vast majority of them are harmless.
-But there are venomous breeds of snake in the U.S. Unfortunately, the coral snake is often confused with harmless snakes.
+America is home to a small number of snakes with a deadly bite, such as the coral snake.
+Backyards play host to many types of snakes, and the vast majority of them are totally harmless.
+But there are venomous snakes in the U.S., and, unfortunately, there are some coral snake look-alikes.

-The scarlet kingsnake, Sonoran shovel-nosed snake, red rat snake, and Florida scarlet snake look almost identical to coral snakes.
-The coral snake has round eyes and a round face.
-These are physical characteristics usually associated with non-venomous snakes.
+Scarlet kingsnakes, Sonoran shovel-nosed snakes, red rat snakes, and Florida scarlets are snakes that look like coral snakes.
+The coral snake has round eyes and face.
+These are physical characteristics associated with non-venomous snakes, which makes identification difficult.

-Four snakes look like the coral snake.
-These are as follows:
+The 4 snakes look like the coral snake are:

 - The scarlet kingsnake (Lampropeltis elapsoides)